ericsnekbytes/hexlab/README.md

 Currently, you can use the [command palette](https://jupyterlab.readthedocs.io/en/stable/user/commands.html#command-palette) and search for "hex", then click "Hex Editor".

+## Installation

+Since the extension isn't released yet, you can build and run it as you would any in-development JupyterLab extension as noted in the extension tutorial.

 ## TODO

 - [X] View local files